TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 8/Jeremiah 8.4.md

 ---

-Moreover thou shalt say unto them, Thus saith Jehovah: Shall men fall, and not rise up again?
+Moreover you shall tell them, Thus says Yahweh: Shall men fall, and not rise up again?
 Shall one turn away, and not return?